Hinweise ausblenden

 Questions and answers

-What do I need at best to receive the free British channels in Germany?
+In the simplest case, what do I need to receive the free UK channels in Germany?

-Can I also receive German stations using the same dish?
+Can I also receive German channels with the same dish?

-German channels are broadcast on another satellite position (19.2° East).
-By using "squinting" LNBs (multi-feed reception), both satellite positions can be received with a single dish and a single receiver.
-More detailed information on the technical implementation can be found on Einführung and on the Multifeed page (in German only).
+German channels are broadcast on a different satellite position (19.2° East).
+With the help of ‘squinting’ LNBs (multifeed reception), both satellite positions can be received with a single dish and a single receiver.
+You can find more information on the technical implementation in the Einführung and Multifeed pages (both only available in German).

-Can I work around the problem by subscribing to Sky UK?
+Can I still receive many channels further east by subscribing to Sky UK?

 Are there also British radio stations via satellite?

-Yes, in addition to television channels, numerous radio stations are also available (see also freesat.co.uk).
-However, today many people find location-bound radio listening with a satellite receiver too cumbersome and are more likely to use Internet radio.
+Yes, in addition to television stations, there are still numerous radio stations being offered.
+However, most people nowadays find listening to the radio locally with a satellite receiver too inconvenient and prefer to use Internet radio.

-What does the abbreviation +1 after a station name mean?
+What does the abbreviation +1 after a channel name mean?

-Many of the British channels are being rebroadcast on a separate channel with a delay of one hour.
-If you missed something on the regular station, you can see it on the delayed channel (with the abbreviation +1 in the station name) one hour later.
+Many of the British channels are broadcast a second time on a separate channel with a one-hour delay.
+If you have missed something on the regular channel, you can watch it again an hour later on the delayed channel (with the abbreviation +1 in the channel name).

-Is free reception of British channels legal in Germany?
+Is free reception of British channels in Germany legal?

-The providers try to limit reception outside the British Isles as much as possible with the help of a spotbeam.
-But if reception is still successful, e.g. with the help of an adequate large satellite dish, this is legal for the private user.
-Illegal would be the "cracking" of an encryption - but this is not necessary for the stations described here, since they are not encrypted at all.
+The operators try to restrict reception outside the British Isles as much as possible by using a spot beam.
+But where reception is still possible, it is legal for private users.
+What would be illegal is ‘cracking’ encryption - but this is not necessary for the channels described here, as they are not encrypted in the first place.

 (Translated with DeepL and edited by hand)